free things to do in New York City

 Author Reading | Stuart E. Eizenstat discusses his book President Carter: The White House Years

-Stuart E. Eizenstat was there with Jimmy Carter from his political rise in Georgia through his four years as president, serving as Carter’s chief domestic policy advisor.
+Stuart E. Eizenstat was there with Jimmy Carter from his political rise in Georgia through his four years more as president, serving as Carter’s chief domestic policy advisor.
 His new book gives an insider’s look at the achievements and missteps of an often-misunderstood presidency.
-Eizenstat joins in conversation with Kai Bird, executive director of the Leon Levy Center for Biography, who is also writing a biography of Carter.
+Eizenstat joins in conversation with Kai Bird, executive director of the Leon Levy Center for Biography, who is also writing a biography of Carter. less

 New York City, NY; NYC